nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

     - This attack occurs when access is granted to an attacker incorrectly or with too wide privileges, resulting in the attacker gaining access to IT resources that are normally protected.
 A variant of this attack, known as Weak Authentication, can occur when weak passwords or shared accounts are used.

 #### Access Control
 In many application scenarios, such as those in enterprises or organizations, users’ access to data is usually selective and highly differentiated.
-Different users enjoy different access privileges with regard to the data.
+Different users enjoy different access privileges regarding the data.
 When data are outsourced to the cloud, enforcing secure, efficient, and reliable data access among a large number of users is thus critical.

 Traditionally, to control the dissemination of privacy-sensitive data, users establish a trusted server to store data locally in clear, and then control that server to check whether requesting users present proper certification before letting them access the data.
 From a security standpoint, this access control architecture is no longer applicable when we outsource data to the cloud.
 Because data users and cloud servers aren’t in the same trusted domain, the server might no longer be fully trusted as an omniscient reference monitor9 for defining and enforcing access control policies and managing user details.
-In the event of either server compromise or potential insider attacks, users’ private data might even be exposed.
+In the event of either server compromise or potential insider attacks, users’ confidential data might even be exposed.

 #### Virtualization & Hypervisor
 Virtualization is an important enabling technology that helps abstract infrastructure and resources to be made available to clients as isolated VMs.
 A hypervisor or VM monitor is a piece of software that lets multiple operating systems run on a host computer concurrently.

-In other words, the virtualization and hypervisor combination provides multiple cloud users with access to IT resources that share the underlying hardware but are logically isolated from each other.
+In other words, the virtualization and hypervisor combination provide multiple cloud users with access to IT resources that share the underlying hardware but are logically isolated from each other.

 Although this provides a means to generate virtualized resources for sharing, such technology’s presence also increases the attack surface.
 We need mechanisms to ensure strong isolation, and secure communications between VMs.

 An example of attack in this category is:
 - **Virtualization Attack**
   - As cloud providers grant cloud consumers administrative access to virtualized IT resources (such as virtual servers), there is an inherent risk that cloud consumers may abuse this access to attack underlying physical IT resources.
-A Virtualization Attack exploits vulnerabilities in the virtualization platform to compromise its confidentiality, integrity and / or availability.A successful virtualization attack can have significant repercussions on all other users who use virtualized resources on the attacked physical hardware.
+A Virtualization Attack exploits vulnerabilities in the virtualization platform to compromise its confidentiality, integrity and / or availability.
+A successful virtualization attack can have significant repercussions on all other users who use virtualized resources on the attacked physical hardware.

 #### Overlapping Trust Boundaries
 If physical IT assets within a cloud are shared by multiple consumers of cloud services, we say these consumers have overlapping boundaries of trust.